The short answer

 Under-stimulation signs?

-Restlessness, destructive chewing, fence-running, tail/shadow-chasing, light obsession (NEVER lasers), obsessive licking, reactivity, resource guarding, self-mutilation.
-Resolves in 2–4 weeks with structured mental work.
+Restlessness, destructive chewing, fence-running, tail or shadow-chasing, light obsession (never use lasers), obsessive licking, reactivity, resource guarding, and self-mutilation.
+Most cases resolve in two to four weeks with structured mental work.

 Indoor enrichment?